KenyC/Shajara/Readme.md

 Shajara
 =================

 Shajara allows you to draw your trees in a simple GUI.
-The tree is then automatically to a string representation for QTree, forest and other LateX tree-drawing packages.
+The tree is then automatically converted to a string representation for QTree, forest and other LateX tree-drawing packages.
 (It is a port of the earlier TreeMaker to Qt, with a lot of improvements)